source-separation/tutorial/book/data/introduction.md

-Your model can only be as good as the data used to train it (the [garbage in garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) principle), and failing to use data (music) that is representative of the data you plan to apply your model to ([sampling bias](https://en.wikipedia.org/wiki/Sampling_bias)) It may be tempting to generate simple synthetic stems or make some multi-track recordings in the lab and use these to train a model.
+Your model can only be as good as the data used to train it (the [garbage in garbage out](https://en.wikipedia.org/wiki/Garbage_in,_garbage_out) principle), and failing to use data (music) that is representative of the data you plan to apply your model to ([sampling bias](https://en.wikipedia.org/wiki/Sampling_bias)).
+It may be tempting to generate simple synthetic stems or make some multi-track recordings in the lab and use these to train a model.
 However, there is little to no chance that a model trained on such data will generalize to real-world music.
 Put simply, you need to train your model with data that is representative of the type of data you plan to apply your model to once it is trained.

-## Data for source separation hard to obtain
+## Data for source separation is hard to obtain

 Due to copyright, it is hard to obtain and share music recordings for machine learning purposes.
 It is even harder to obtain multi-track recordings that include the isolated stems, as these are rarely made available by artists.
 Fortuntaely, the research